 When we make these two grapes into a red wine, the juices remain on the skin for 2 or 3 weeks to grab more colour and tannin structure and then transferred to Burgundy oak.
 For our Pinot Noir clone 115 Amphora driven wine, the juice is left on skins in Amphora for up to four months.
 Thereafter, the skins are pressed off and the wine is returned to Amphora to continue aging.
 Stay tuned for our 2017 Pinot Noir Amphora driven wine to be released in the New Year!

-When visiting our tasting room during this time of year, you will be surrounded by the delicious smells of the wine beginning its fermentation process.
+When visiting our tasting room during harvest time, you will be surrounded by the delicious smells of the wine beginning its fermentation process.
 Here's a snapshot of wine fermenting in burgundian oak barrels: